microsoft/debug-adapter-protocol/specification.md

   body: {
     /**
-     * An ID that must be used in subsequent 'progressUpdate' and 'progressEnd'
+     * An ID that can be used in subsequent `progressUpdate` and `progressEnd`
      * events to make them refer to the same progress reporting.
      * IDs must be unique within a debug session.
      */
     progressId: string;

     /**
-     * Mandatory (short) title of the progress reporting.
-Shown in the UI to
+     * Short title of the progress reporting.
+Shown in the UI to describe the
-     * describe the long running operation.
+     * long running operation.
      */
     title: string;